 What turned out to be a death knell for online poker however, became the legal foundation for the incredibly popular online fantasy sports market we see today.

-(Related: Sign-up using the DraftKings promo code GJ100, or register on DraftKings via one of the banners on this page to receive a free $3 tournament entry after making your first deposit.
-Please note I receive a commission from DraftKings should you do so.
+(Please note: If you sign-up DraftKings via one of the banners on this page, you’ll receive a free $3 tournament entry after making your first deposit, and I will receive a commission from DraftKings should you do so.
 Thanks.)